Choose A Topic:

-The Award is divided into three categories, each with its own award
+The Award is divided into three categories, based on format:

-The award is sponsored by the ARRL – the national association for Amateur Radio.
-Nominations are judged by members of the ARRL national PR Committee, and the final decision is made by the ARRL Board of Directors at their meeting in January 2012.
-The winners each receive an engraved plaque and a donation of $250 will be made in each of their names to the charity of their choice.
+Nominations are judged by members of the ARRL Public Relations Committee, and the final decision is made by the ARRL Board of Directors at their meeting in January 2014.
+Each recipient receives an engraved plaque and a $250 contribution will be made in each of their names to the charity of their choice.

 4. "Amateur Radio" means the activities of licensees, clubs and other organized groups participating in the activity of licensed Amateur Radio or "ham radio," as governed by Part 97 of the Code of Federal Regulations.

 5. The story must be truthful, clear and accurate, reflecting high journalistic standards.
 Submission may be by the author of the work, or on his or her behalf by another individual who believes the work merits the award.

 6. The winner will be selected by the Public Relations Committee of the American Radio Relay League, and will be granted to the work deemed the best reflection of the enjoyment, importance and public service value of Amateur Radio.
 The award will be approved by the ARRL Board of Directors at its January meeting.
 Individuals on the committee who may be related to or have a professional relationship with any applicant will excuse themselves from the deliberations.

 7. Only one submission per entrant will be accepted.
 If a winning project was a team effort, only one award will be granted to the team.